Workshop-CMAI/2020/index.md

 Topics of Interest
 ----
+The topics of interest include, but are not limited to, the following:

 - Combining generated and manually engineered models
 - Combining symbolic with sub-symbolic models
 - Conceptual (meta-)models as background knowledge for model learning